 Chester’s supremacy began to diminish, as Liverpool became a free port in 1647, no longer tied to it, and in 1699 it gained a separate Customs authority from Chester.

 This period saw the first significant upturn in Liverpool’s fortunes.
-Initially, the town benefited from London’s adversities when the latter suffered from the plague of 1664, followed by the Great Fire in 1666.
+Initially, the town benefited from London’s adversities when the capital suffered from the plague of 1665, followed by the Great Fire in 1666.

-In addition, the so called second Hundred Years War with France started in 1689, leading to French privateers lying in wait for English trading ships, mainly in and around the English Channel.
-This made Liverpool a potentially better choice of port, particularly for vessels coming down the Irish Sea.
+In addition, the so-called second Hundred Years War with France started in 1689, leading to French privateers lying in wait for English trading ships, mainly in and around the English Channel.
+This made Liverpool a safer, better choice of port, particularly for vessels coming down the Irish Sea.

 With regards to trade, cotton spinning had started in Manchester and East Lancashire, and Liverpool benefited from it.
 Trade with Ireland continued to be good, but arguably the most noteworthy event in this period was the introduction of imported sugar and tobacco from the West Indies.
-The Dutch, French and British had each been gradually eating into Spain’s holdings in the Caribbean – the English taking possession of Barbados (1625) and Jamaica (1655).
+The Dutch, French and British had each been gradually eating into Spain’s holdings in the Caribbean – the British taking possession of Barbados (1625) and Jamaica (1655).
 It was the Dutch who brought sugarcane into the West Indies from Brazil, a business which the English quickly adopted.
 A trade also developed with smugglers in various Spanish colonies in the West Indies, Central and South America.
-As a result of these various increases in trade, the number of vessels owned in the port grew from 70 in 1700 to 220, manned by over 3,000 sailors, in 1750.
+As a result of these various increases in trade, the number of vessels owned in the port grew from 70 in 1700 to 220 in 1750, manned by over 3,000 sailors.